syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPdfViewer/FreeText-Annotation.md

 {% endhighlight %}
 {% endtabs %}

-### Render sticky notes annotation as free text annotation

-To avoid data loss, the sticky notes annotation will be rendered as free-text annotation while importing or loading a document.
-Though the sticky notes annotations are rendered as free text annotations in the `SfPdfViewer`, they will be preserved as sticky notes annotation while saving and exporting.
-Only the change of text attribute will be preserved on save and export.

-N>The support to add, render, and edit sticky notes annotation through UI or programmatically is not provided yet.

 ## How to lock or unlock the free text annotations?

 To lock or unlock all the free text annotation, set the `IsLocked` API to `true` or `false` respectively, and the following sample explains the same.
 But other annotation types can be moved, resized, removed or their attributes can be changed.